ALWAYS DISCONNECT POWER BEFORE WORKING WITH ANY ELECTRICAL EQUIPMENT

 Be sure that the solenoid ports are correct.
 Reversed ports will cause the valve to open when NOT energized.
 Note the numbers stamped into the solenoid body.
 Aquamatic and CLA valves: 1 – Down to the non-pressure (outlet) side of the big valve; 2 - Up to the top of the big valve.
 OCV valves: Ports are reversed. i.e.: 1- Up; 2 - Down.

-A plugged inlet screen will cause slower and slower shut-off times until the valve will not close.
-The screen is part of the brass fitting that screws directly into the valve body--ahead of the control solenoid--on the inlet (pressure) end.
+A plugged inlet screen will cause slower and slower closure until the valve will not close at all.
+The screen is built in to the brass fitting that screws directly into the valve body--ahead of the control solenoid--on the inlet (pressure) end.
 Remove and clean the screen.
 Using air pressure, blow backwards through the solenoid and all ¼” water lines.
 Replace as necessary.
 If you are unfamiliar with the quick-disconnect lines, please call for instructions.

 The timer or coin switch may be shorted.
 If so, there will be 120v power to the valve (black wire) at all times.
 Disconnect power and check both items using a meter to be positive.
 Isolate and test the coin switch across its two terminals.
 The circuit is open when the trip wire is up.
 Inserting a coin makes momentary contact.
 If you do not have a meter, you should be able to hear and feel the switch click on and off as it is tripped manually.
 If the wire is stuck down, or a coin is stuck in the channel, readjust or replace as necessary.

 If the coin switch checks out OK but the valve opens when power is reconnected, the timer is shorted and must be replaced.

 Be sure the machine is plugged in and has power.
 Intermittent problems: Insure that all connections are tight and making positive contact.
 This includes the 22ga wires and their multi-plugs.